MashrafiDev/Practice-Task-Basic-Syntax-Variables-and-Data-types/README.md

-#Practice Task
+#Practice Task of Practice Task of Basic Syntax, Variables and Data Types
 ---

-1: Explain why we need long long int data type?
+1. Explain why we need long long int data type?
-2: Write all the rules for naming a variable in C programming.
+2. Write all the rules for naming a variable in C programming.
-3: Write a C program that will take 2 numbers from the user and then print the 2nd number first and then first number.
+3. Write a C program that will take 2 numbers from the user and then print the 2nd number first and then first number.

 ---